Snowpocalypse Asheville – “The Weather Wimp’s Guide to Winter Survival”

-If you don’t have to be out when a major snowstorm is expected, stay home.
-If one hits and you’re somewhere you can stay for the duration, stay put.
+Don’t be out when a major snowstorm is expected, stay home.
+If the storm hits and you’re somewhere you can stay for the duration, stay put.
 If they have Netflix and snacks, even better.

 90% of safe driving in snow comes down to two words: Drive slower.

 If you hear “ice storm,” though, just stay inside.
 I don’t care what kind of tires you have or how slow you drive, ice can kill you.
 Even if you have a “tank,” with the best studded tires on the market and extensive training in stunt driving, the idiot behind you trying to do the speed limit doesn’t.

 Not to mention the whole trees and power lines falling on your head thing.
 That can be inconvenient.

 The only thing you should be driving in an ice storm is your recliner.

 Hat and gloves.
 Good ones.
 A scarf to cover your face, if it’s gonna be windy.

 Keep a warm blanket in the car.
 More if you expect to have passengers.
 Some power bars or canned nuts in the glove box wouldn’t hurt, either.
 Ya know those tin-foil-looking mylar “space blankets?”

 They work.
 They’re cheap, they’re miracles of heat retention, and they take up very little space.
 You can slip one of those into your briefcase and no-one would ever notice.